Astravets Nuclear Power Plant: Commissioning

+A building on the plant site.

 In December 2019, the first unit started hot trials, checking the reactor unit under hot conditions, but with dummy fuel rods placed in the reactor.
 These tests were completed by April 2020.
 In February, the plant was inspected by the IAEA.
 Fuel loading for the first unit started on 7 August.
 On 11 October, Unit 1 achieved first criticality.
 The reactor started supplying electricity on 3 November and was officially connected to the grid on 7 November.
 Testing in January 2021 resulted in disconnection from the grid.
 Astravets NPP was issued an operating license on 2 June and entered commercial operation eight days later.

 Criticality of Unit 2 was first announced on 26 April 2022.
 It started supplying electricity in May 2023 and entered commercial operation on 1 November.

 The power plant began generating electricity in 2020.
 In 2024, it had generated 15.7 TWh of electricity, which constituted 14.7% of the Belarus's total energy supply in that year, or 35.8% of the country's electricity generation.